 When just playing around with a new language, you might get away with simply ignoring the fact that something might go wrong.
 As soon you want to create anything serious, though, you can no longer run away from handling errors and exceptions in your code.
 The importance of how well a language supports you in doing so is often underestimated, for some reason or another.

 Scala, as it turns out, is pretty well positioned when it comes to dealing with error conditions in an elegant way.
 In this article, I’m going to present Scala’s approach to dealing with errors, based on the

 Try type, and the rationale behind it.
-I’m using features introduced with Scala 2.10, so make sure your Scala version in SBT is 2.10.0 or later if you want to check out the examples yourself.
+I’m using features introduced with Scala 2.10 and ported back to Scala 2.9.3, so make sure your Scala version in SBT is at 2.9.3 or later.

 Throwing and catching exceptions

 Before going straight to Scala’s idiomatic approach at error handling, let’s first have a look at an approach that is more akin to how you are used to working with error conditions if you come from languages like Java or Ruby.
 Like these languages, Scala allows you to throw an exception:

 1 2 3 4 5 6 7

 Thrown exceptions can be caught and dealt with very similarly to Java, albeit using a partial function to specify the exceptions we want to deal with.
 Also, Scala’s

 catch is an expression, so the following code returns the message of the exception:

 Now, having this kind of exception handling code all over your code base can become ugly very quickly and doesn’t really go well with functional programming.
 It’s also a rather bad solution for applications with a lot of concurrency.
 For instance, if you need to deal with an exception thrown by an Actor that is executed on some other thread, you obviously cannot do that by catching that exception – you will want a possibility to receive a message denoting the error condition.